Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: INTRODUCTION

 To the best of our knowledge, no practical solution for constructing a \ReLUMLP as a general-purpose computer has been proposed before.
 Therefore, we explore the conditions under which a \ReLUMLP can function as a universal programmable computer and prove that a $23$-layer looped \ReLUMLP is capable of emulating a general-purpose computer.
+Our main approach involves constructing a $23$-layer \ReLUMLP to demonstrate that the minimalistic SUBLEQ instruction can be implemented, thereby showing that the computational power of a $23$-layer \ReLUMLP is comparable to that of a programmable computer.
+This idea was first introduced by \cite{grs+23}, but our key contribution lies in using a simpler \ReLUMLP architecture, in contrast to the more complex Transformer architecture employed in \cite{grs+23}.

 Our research centers on $\mathsf{MLP}$s equipped with the $\mathsf{ReLU}$ activation function, which is fundamental to their design.
 We commence by formally defining the $\mathsf{ReLU}$ activation function as follows: \begin{definition}[$\ReLU$] We define \textsf{ReLU} as follows: For a vector $x \in \R^n$, the output of the $i$-th entry of \textsf{ReLU} for $i \in \{1,2, \dots, n\}$ is $\ReLU(x)_i = \max \{x_i,0\}.$ \end{definition} Then, we introduce the definition of $\mathsf{MLP}$ with $\ReLU$ activation as follows: \begin{definition}[\textsf{ReLU}-\textsf{MLP}] Let $n$ be the size of the state.
 Let input be $x \in \R^n$.
-The weights and bias are $W \in \R^{n \times n}, b \in \R^n$.
+The weights and biases are $W \in \R^{n \times n}, b \in \R^n$.
 We have the $1$-layer output of \textsf{ReLU} Multiple-Layer Perceptron (\textsf{ReLU-MLP}) as